grumpyjames/birding-almanac/features/a-200-bird-year/part-38-staines-wagtails.md

 middle of the Winter.

-We get up to the causeway, and for the first time ever I am glad of the constant wind it receives - the sun is hot and unburdened by clouds, and without the cooling breeze the heat would be borderline unpleasant.
+We get up to the causeway, and for the first time ever I am glad of the constant wind it receives - the sun is hot and its rays are unimpeded by clouds, and without the cooling breeze the heat would be borderline unpleasant.

 #### Wagtails.
 Thousands (Ok, hundreds) of 'em

 It's immediately clear there are large numbers of wagtails on the causeway.
-Even from here, I'm guessing there are at least ~100 odd scattered about - some sitting on the fences, others picking about at the base, some just have a sit down in the middle of the path.
+Even from here, I'm guessing there are at least 100 scattered about - some sitting on the fences, others picking about at the base of the reservoir, some just have a sit down in the middle of the path.
  All I've got at the moment are Pied, however.

 <figure class="figure">
   <img